AMOPPadmin/docs/docs/data-storage.md

 # Data Storage

-Our clusters have local [parallel filesystems](Parallel_Filesystems.md) consisting of your home and Scratch directories where you can write data.
-These are "close to" the compute, connected to it with a fast network.
+Our clusters have storage considering of your home directory, [silos](silos.md) and [scratch](scratch.md) directories where you can write data.
+These are "close to" the compute nodes and other types connected to it with a fast network.

-They may also have local storage on the compute node that can be used during your job.

 ## On-cluster storage

+Each node will have your home directory follow you.
+Each node will also have its own local storage you can use for your work [Scratch)](scratch.md).

 ### Home